Oksta1002/AVDNet/README.md

 ## Acknowledgement
 Our work was inspired by [MBCNN](https://github.com/zhenngbolun/Learnbale_Bandpass_Filter.git) and [DTNet](https://github.com/rebeccaeexu/DTNet.git).
-We gratefully acknowledge the authors for making their code publicly available.
+We sincerely thank the authors for making their code publicly available.

 ## Contact
-For any questions, please contact: cornking123@jbnu.ac.kr.
+For any questions, please contact: cornking123@jbnu.ac.kr